seathasky/FF14-MAC_ModSupport/README.md

 **WARNING:**
 Performance may vary, and M1 users have reported that they are doubling fps but using this method has no guarantee!

-(THIS METHOD MAY DEPRECIATE SHORTLY AS MARZENT IS WORKING ON AN EASIER WAY TO GET THIS UP AND RUNNING)
+(THIS METHOD MAY DEPRECIATE SHORTLY, MARZENT (ANOTHER DEV) IS WORKING ON AN EASIER WAY TO GET THIS UP AND RUNNING FOR EVERYONE)

 ------------------------------------------------------------------------------------------------------------